 June 1980 5 ‘O’ Levels, including English Language and Higher Mathematics, and 1 ‘A’ Level; English and European History.

 Current and Future Studies

 basic computer lessons closeby?
 Here's a selection of tutor listings that you can check out.

-Superprof can also suggest microsoft word lessons to help you.
+Superprof can also suggest computing lessons to help you.

-Learning isn't a problem, microsoft excel lessons for all!
+Learning isn't a problem, microsoft word lessons for all!

-Taking microsoft powerpoint lessons has never been easier: you're going to learn new skills.
+Taking microsoft excel lessons has never been easier: you're going to learn new skills.